-In this paper, we have presented results of an in-depth analysis of user-interaction and community structure of face-to-face contacts during a conference.
+In this paper, we have presented results of an in-depth analysis of the dynamics of community structure and roles of face-to-face contacts during a conference.
 We have performed various analyses on data collected during the LWA 2010 in Kassel in October 2010 by using a social conference guiding system.
-We analyzed and described high-level statistics of the collected network data, examined the different communities, the roles and key players concerning these and the conference in total, and discussed various issues of user interaction.

-The results of the analysis show that there is consistent community structure in the face-to-face networks, and that structural properties of the contact graphs obtained at the LWA conference reflected different aspects of interactions among participants and their position and roles.
+We analyzed and described high-level statistics of the collected network data, examined the different communities, the roles and key players concerning these and the conference in total.
+The analysis was grounded using real-world conference data capturing community information about participants (membership in special interest groups).
+It was shown that there is detectable community structure in the investigated face-to-face networks that is consistent with the one given through the groups.
+Further, the structural properties of the contact graphs obtained at the LWA conference reflect different aspects of community interactions and roles.
+For the latter, we provided characteristic (role) profiles and detected traces of different behavioral patterns for different roles.

-For future work, we aim to consider the community related methods further, since communities play a central role for a social conferencing system and should allow and support emergence and evolution of community structure.
-Furthermore, identifying key actors according to their roles is an interesting task, e.g., being used for creating virtual sessions or recommendations.
+As future work, we plan to continue the community related investigations further, since communities play a central role for a social conferencing system and should allow and support emergence and evolution of community structure.
+Furthermore, identifying key actors according to their roles is an interesting task; results could be used e.g., for creating virtual sessions or recommendations.
+Additionally, we aim to collect more data in order to generalize and compare the mined profiles and patterns on a broader basis, e.g., concerning more diverse conferences.
+A first step in this direction has been taken in [33], continuing these analyses seems a very promising task.